LeutrimMorina13/Data_Security_3/README.md

 How PGP Works:

 1. Encryption:
-   - The sender generates a session key, a one-time-use symmetric key, to encrypt the plaintext message.
+   - The sender generates a session key, a one-time-use key, to encrypt the plaintext message.
    - The session key is then encrypted with the recipient's public key.
    - Both the encrypted message and the encrypted session key are sent to the recipient.
-   -

 2. Decryption:
    - The recipient uses their private key to decrypt the session key.
    - The decrypted session key is then used to decrypt the message.